saritaraghunath/kwk-l1-dance-instructions-kwk-students-l1-nyc-080618/README.md

 1. Write a method for each section of the dance in `dance_instructions.rb`.
-This method should `puts` out strings advising the user what to do for that particular element of the dance.
+This method should 'puts' out strings advising the user what to do for that particular element of the dance.

 2. Then, call the methods at the end of `dance_instructions.rb`, ensuring they are